-In this article, we propose a new approach called envelope quantile regression (EQR) that adapts a nascent technique called enveloping (Cook, 2018) by introducing dimension reduction into quantile modeling.
-In a variety of settings, it is reasonable to assume there exist linear combinations of the predictors which are irrelevant to the conditional quantiles of the response and these combinations do not affect the conditional quantiles through their association with the remaining combinations.
+In this article, we propose a new approach called the envelope quantile regression (EQR) that adapts a nascent technique called enveloping (Cook (2018)) by introducing dimension reduction into quantile modeling.
+In a variety of settings, it is reasonable to assume there exist linear combinations of predictors that are irrelevant to the conditional quantiles of the response and these combinations do not affect the conditional quantiles through their association with the remaining combinations.
 Thus, we can focus on a subspace of the full predictor space that is directly relevant to the model fitting.
-We call the relevant part of the predictors as material information and the remaining part as immaterial information.
+We refer to the relevant part of the predictors as material information, and to the remaining predictors as immaterial information.
 Using immaterial information in model fitting is likely to increase estimation variation.
-The new EQR approach does not change the traditional objectives of quantile regression, but by fully utilizing information in both predictors and response, it can distinguish such material and immaterial information when modeling the conditional quantiles, and synchronously exclude immaterial information from model estimation.
-With this simultaneous dimension reduction and regression fitting, the EQR method can improve estimation efficiency and the efficiency gains can be substantial when the immaterial variation is large.
+The proposed EQR approach does not change the traditional objectives of the QR.
+However, by fully utilizing information on both the predictors and the response, it can distinguish between material and immaterial information when modeling the conditional quantiles, and synchronously exclude immaterial information from the model estimation.
+This simultaneous dimension reduction and regression fitting yields an improvement in estimation efficiency that can be substantial when the immaterial variation is large.

-The main contribution of this article is three-fold.
-First, we develop a new EQR approach that adapts the ideas of enveloping to quantile regression and achieves efficiency gains.
-We prove that the EQR estimator is \sqrt{n} -consistent and asymptotically normal, and more importantly, it is asymptotically more efficient than (or at least as asymptotically efficient as) the standard quantile regression estimators without imposing stringent conditions.
-In addition, whilst we mainly focus on linear quantile regression in this paper, our approach can be naturally extended to partially linear quantile regression, censored quantile regression and other settings.
-Second, our formulation offers the first non-likelihood based envelope method with theoretical justification on asymptotical efficiency.
-It establishes a new framework for enveloping and advances the recent development of envelopes to general distribution-free procedures with possibly nonsmooth objective functions.
-Third, the theoretical development of the EQR estimator is based on rather different techniques than those used in existing envelope models and quantile regression.
+This study makes three main contributions to the literature.
+First, we develop a new EQR approach that adapts the ideas of enveloping to QRs and achieves efficiency gains.
+We prove that the EQR estimator is \sqrt{n} -consistent and asymptotically normal.
+More importantly, it is asymptotically more efficient than (or at least as asymptotically efficient as) the standard QR estimators, without imposing stringent conditions.
+In addition, whilst we mainly focus on linear QRs here, our approach can be extended naturally to include partially linear QRs, censored QRs and other settings.
+Second, our formulation offers the first nonlikelihood-based envelope method with a theoretical justification on the asymptotical efficiency.
+Furthermore, it establishes a new framework for enveloping and advances the recent development of envelopes to general distribution-free procedures with possibly nonsmooth objective functions.
+Third, the theoretical development of the EQR estimator is based on rather different techniques than those used in existing envelope models and QRs.
 The proposed estimator is defined through a set of nonsmooth estimating equations.
-We facilitate the estimation via the generalized method of moments (GMM) that not only ensures desirable theoretical properties but further improves asymptotic efficiency of the estimators.
-Empirical process techniques are employed for establishing asymptotics, which can be used to handle both nonsmooth and over-parametrized models, and can be potentially applied to more complex enveloping problems.
+We facilitate the estimation via the generalized method of moments (GMM) that not only ensures desirable theoretical properties but further improves the asymptotic efficiency of the estimators.
+Empirical process techniques are employed to establish the asymptotics, which can be used to handle both nonsmooth and over-parametrized models and, potentially, can be applied to more complex enveloping problems.

-Most existing envelope approaches are focused on continuous variables, so does the EQR method.
-When categorical predictors are present, we develop the partial envelope quantile model that applies the enveloping idea only to the continuous predictors.
-We will show that the partial envelope quantile model improves the estimation efficiency of the regression coefficients, especially those of the continuous predictors.
+Most existing envelope approaches focus on continuous variables, so does the EQR method.
+When categorical predictors are present, we develop a partial envelope quantile model that applies the enveloping idea to the continuous predictors only.
+We show that the partial envelope quantile model improves the estimation efficiency of the regression coefficients, especially those of the continuous predictors.

 The rest of the article is organized as follows.
-In Section 2, we briefly review linear quantile regression and propose the EQR method.
-In Section 3, we establish theoretical properties for the EQR estimators and demonstrate their efficiency.
+In Section 2, we briefly review the linear QR and propose the EQR method.
+In Section 3, we establish the theoretical properties of the EQR estimators and demonstrate their efficiency.
 Section 4 presents the new GMM estimation procedure and discusses dimension selection procedures for the proposed EQR.
 Section 5 demonstrates the empirical performance of the EQR method via simulations and real examples.
-Section 6 is devoted to the development of partial envelope regression quantile regression for data with categorical predictors.
+Section 6 is devoted to the development of partial EQR for data with categorical predictors.
 We conclude with a brief discussion in Section 7.
-Technical details, proofs, and additional simulation results are given in a supplement.
+Technical details, proofs, and additional simulation results are given in the online Supplementary Material.